scala/scala3/docs/docs/reference/instances/context-params.md

 ---
 layout: doc-page
-title: "Implicit Parameters and Arguments"
+title: "Inferred Parameters and Arguments"
 ---

 A new syntax for implicit parameters aligns definition and call syntax.
 Parameter definitions and method arguments both follow a `given` keyword.
 On the definition side, the old syntax